kumu/headcount/README.md

   # you can specify the key yourself if you'd like to override the default
   count User.active, :as => :active_members

+  # if you're fine with using default keys you can pass a list of queries instead
+  count User, Account
 end
 ```